Exploring the Wheel of Misfortune

 Wheel of Misfortune

-Aware, a renegade graffiti and a street art artist from Oakland, was able to breach security and sneak into the abandoned Three Kids mining site at Vegas to create the Wheel of Misfortune with help from his crew.
-The out-of-the-way art exhibit is most certainly a powerful message in a city characterized by vice.
+Aware, a renegade graffiti and street art artist from Oakland, was able to breach security and sneak into the abandoned Three Kids mining site in Vegas to create the Wheel of Misfortune with help from his crew.
+The out-of-the-way art exhibit is a powerful message in a city characterized by vice.
 The Wheel of Misfortune reflects the emotions of people coming to Las Vegas with the hopes and dreams of striking it rich but only to have them crushed.
 It is also reminiscent of the realities of Las Vegas after the economic crash of 2008.

 What is the Wheel of Misfortune?

 Wheel of Misfortune is a piece of art located at an abandoned mining site just outside Las Vegas, created by a graffiti artist named Aware.